Great Britain at the Olympics

-The United Kingdom has been represented at every modern Olympic Games.
-As of the 2024 Summer Olympics, it is third in the all-time Summer Olympic medal table by overall number of medals, and fourth in number of gold medals won.
+The United Kingdom of Great Britain and Northern Ireland, referred to as simply "Great Britain", has been represented at every modern Olympic Games.
+As of the 2024 Summer Olympics, it is third in the all-time Summer Olympic medal table by overall number of medals and fourth in number of gold medals won.
 London hosted the Summer Olympic Games in 1908, 1948 and 2012.

-Athletes from the United Kingdom compete as part of the Great Britain and Northern Ireland Olympic Team, currently branded "Team GB".
+Athletes from the United Kingdom compete as part of the Great Britain and Northern Ireland Olympic Team, branded "Team GB".
 The team is organised by the British Olympic Association, the National Olympic Committee for the UK.
-Team GB also represents the United Kingdom's Overseas Territories (with the exceptions of Bermuda, the British Virgin Islands, and the Cayman Islands), and the three Crown Dependencies of Guernsey, Jersey, and the Isle of Man.
-Athletes from Northern Ireland can choose to compete for either Britain or the Republic of Ireland.
-(Note: In Northern Ireland most sports (such as basketball and hockey) are organised on an all-Ireland basis.
-Athletes in these sports are therefore effectively compelled to represent the Republic of Ireland.)
+Team GB also represents the three Crown Dependencies of Guernsey, Jersey and the Isle of Man and the UK's Overseas Territories (with the exceptions of Bermuda, the British Virgin Islands and the Cayman Islands).
+Athletes from Northern Ireland can choose to compete for either Great Britain or Ireland, with most choosing Ireland.
+(Note: In Northern Ireland, most sports (such as basketball and hockey) are organised on an all-Ireland basis, with their sports federations being more intertwined with Ireland at the Olympics.
+Athletes under all-Ireland sports federations may align with them and represent Ireland.)
+The use of "Great Britain" over "United Kingdom" has faced criticism in Northern Ireland.

-British athletes have won a combined total of 1,015 medals at the Olympic Games; 981 of those medals were won at the Summer Olympics, where Team GB is the only team to have won at least one gold medal at every games.
+British athletes have won a combined total of 1,025 medals at the Olympic Games; 979 of those medals were won at the Summer Olympics, where Team GB is the only team to have won at least one gold medal at every games.
 Team GB is also the only team to have won at least one athletics medal at every Summer Olympic Games.
-The team has been less successful at the Winter Olympics, winning 34 medals, 12 of them gold.
-The United Kingdom finished in first place on the medals table at the 1908 games, placed second at the 2016 games, and third at the 1900, 1912, 1920, and 2012 games.
+The team has been less successful at the Winter Olympics, winning 39 medals, 15 of them gold.
+The UK finished in first place on the medals table at the 1908 games, placed second at the 2016 games and third at the 1900, 1912, 1920 and 2012 games.

 The most successful British Olympian by gold medals and total medals won is Sir Jason Kenny, who has won seven gold medals and nine overall, all in track cycling.
 The cyclist Dame Laura Kenny and the dressage rider Charlotte Dujardin share the record for the most medals won by a female British athlete, with six each; Kenny's five gold medals are the female British record.
-The most successful Winter Olympian from Team GB is Lizzy Yarnold, with two gold medals in the women's skeleton.
+The most successful Winter Olympians from Team GB are skeleton racers Lizzy Yarnold and Matt Weston, with two gold medals each.